 Heritage Christian School is a member of the Carolina State Athletic Association.
 Students in grades 6-12 have the opportunity to participate in girls volleyball, boys and girls basketball and golf.

 1. Athletes who miss any period of school due to illness will not be allowed to practice or play that afternoon or evening.

 2. Students must maintain a “C” average with no more than one “F” to participate in extracurricular activities.
 The faculty and administration may allow a student with less than a “C” average to participate after considering the following areas:

 B. Attitude and behavior

 C. Promptness in turning in assignments

 3. Students who join a team or club have an obligation to that group and are to be present at all of its activities unless they are sick or excused by the coach or the administration.

 4. Athletes are expected to get all of their assignments, make up all tests, and turn in homework that is due before they leave for a game.
 They are responsible for all assignments and tests that are due the following day.

 5. All participating members of a team or group are expected to ride in the school bus/van or with their parents to any activity away from school.
 Students who ride the school vehicle to away games must also ride the school vehicle to return to school unless they have been picked up by their parents.
 A student may not ride with someone else’s parent.

 6. It is a privilege to be an athlete.
 Those who accept such a position must have a testimony concerning their salvation that is demonstrated in their personal lives.
-They are to be an example to other students in their behaviour both in and out of class.
+They are to be an example to other students in their behavior both in and out of class.